 - Understanding the role of economics as it as and as it should be

-- Man is a part of nature and our economics should contribute to preservation of nature, not destory it
+- Man is a part of nature and our economics should subsume to preservation of nature, not the other way around

-- Understanding nature’s diversity — it’s evolutionary history and present diversity in totality.
+- Understanding nature’s diversity, it’s history and present in totality.

-- Appreciating linkages between nature’s diversity and our cultural and language diversity and economics
+- Appreciating linkages between nature’s diversity and our cultural and language diversity and vocations

 - Learning from societies that have conserved nature e.g. tribals